THE ULTIMATE SOURCE FOR HOVERBOARD REVIEWS

 The industry standard for hoverbaord wheel size is 7-inches (see Hover X).
 There are benefits to a 7-inch wheel: they make a hoverboard more compact, and easier to store/transport.
 There are also some downsides to a 7-inch wheel.
 While they perform great on very smooth, indoor surfaces, they do not perform well on some outdoor surfaces.
 If you are serious about commuting on a self balancing scooter, consider buying a scooter with 10-inch wheels, they are able to navigate outdoor surfaces much more effectively at higher speeds.

 Hoverboards have come down significantly in price in the last few months.
 It used to be hard to get your hands on a self-balancing scooter for under $1000, now you can find them as cheap as $300.
-The drop in price can be attributed to the mass production of these two wheel scooters in China, often without heed of outstanding patents.
-This is good for consumers, but make sure to pay close attention to reviews when buying a cheaper model, as many of these knock off brands do not provide the high quality of the higher priced models.
+The drop in price can be attributed to the scale of production.
+In the past much of this production took place in China.
+Due to quality control issues abroad many of the top brands brought their manufacturing to the US.

 The average range of a self-balancing scooter is 10 to 12 miles.
 For most commuters this is plenty of distance on a single charge, but for those looking to travel greater distances there are some high-end models (like the Hovertrax and Powerboard) with a range of upwards of 15 miles.
 What really separates these hoverboards is battery power and charge time.
 The premium brands pack a 36 volt(v) 4.4 amp(AH) and can fully charge in 2 to 3 hours (the ERover can charge 80% in 30 minutes).